zenglenn42/inversion-of-control/README.md

 - layout reducers

   - The nested Accordion has unique visibility and indentation requirements not met by the original (flat) component.
-  - I replaced it with an enhanced layout _reducer_ which may be passed in as an Accordion prop.
+  - I replaced it with an enhanced layout reducer which may be passed in as an Accordion prop.
+  - I'm not sure I needed to make this a _reducer_, per-se, since it only responds to one 'map-items' action.

 - Does this pattern deliver on its promise?